raehik/box-tanks/DESIGN.md

   * The game's name will be "Box Tank Physics" (TODO: make sure that this fits whatever we decide on for requirements)
-  * The game will be written in TODO: Javascript?
+  * The game will be written in Javascript!!!

 Classes